Sen. Maria Cantwell faces 28 primary challengers, including Republican Susan Hutchison

 Hutchison said Cantwell’s criticisms of Kavanaugh are evidence she’s an ideologue.

-She pointed a statement on Cantwell’s website opposing a vote on Kavanaugh until after the Mueller investigation into Russian election interference is completed.
+She pointed to a statement on Cantwell’s website opposing a vote on Kavanaugh until after the Mueller investigation into Russian election interference is completed.
 The statement also says “those who gain power by illegitimate means must be held accountable by Congress.”

 Hutchison said that line was disrespectful to Trump and millions who voted for him.
 “To me it’s just a very extreme point of view … we can’t have people talking like this,” she said.